luevano/luevano.xyz/src/blog/a/jellyfin_server_with_sonarr_radarr.md

-title: Set up a media server with Jellyfin with Sonarr and Radarr
+title: Set up a media server with Jellyfin, Sonarr and Radarr
 author: David Luévano
 lang: en
-summary: How to set up a media server with Jellyfin with Sonarr and Radarr, on Arch.
+summary: How to set up a media server with Jellyfin, Sonarr and Radarr, on Arch.
 With Bazarr, too.
 tags: server
 	tools
 	code